 Note that "an additional" nine graded semester hours are progressively counted beginning in the session immediately following the first probation action until earned.
 If the GPA is raised to the required level before completing nine additional graded semester hours, the student will be restored to good standing.

 Further, Graduate College regulations prohibit a student on probation from take the general comprehensive or final examinations leading to any degree or certificate, nor may he or she receive any graduate degree or certificate.
 Information about the Graduate College's probation and dismissal policies may be found in the Graduate College Manual of Rules and Regulations.

-Q: How should I hold my defense during summer or fall 2020?
+Q: How should I hold my defense during fall 2020?